You found our guide to creating a strong remote work culture.

 Healthy remote work cultures are virtual office environments where employees feel safe and valued.
 Team members in these kinds of organizations support fellow coworkers, champion the company mission, and engage fully in work.
 Signs of a strong virtual work culture include consistent productivity and peer to peer praise.

-Two methods for building robust remote work cultures include doing virtual employee engagement activities and reading books on company culture.
+Methods for building work culture remotely include doing virtual employee engagement activities, planning culture building activities, and reading books on company culture.
 You can gain further insights by referencing remote work statistics and this guide to toxic workplaces.

 Here is everything you need to know.

 The minds behind TeamBuilding have run a fun remote work environment since 2015.
 Here are essential steps for an awesome virtual culture we’ve learned during that time.

 Step 1: Start new employees with a solid online onboarding program

 Employee onboarding is your new teammates’ first experience with the company, and making a good impression is important.
 When you start strong with a solid onboarding program, you equip staff with the tools needed to excel.
 A well-designed virtual onboarding gives employees confidence in the company and confidence in their own ability to perform.

 - IT setup, including usernames, passwords, and access to any necessary programs on day one

 - Completion of required HR documentation, preferably via online portal